Opinion | Kevin McCarthy’s vile attack on Liz Cheney shows the dangers of a GOP House

 How long a leap?

-Here’s the question: How long a migration is it from this bad acting — from wielding horsehead-in-the-bed threats to discourage an accounting into an effort to overthrow democracy and protecting its architects — to using a House GOP majority to help subvert a future presidential election?
+Here’s the question: How long a migration is it from this bad acting — from wielding horse-head-in-the-bed threats to discourage an accounting into an effort to overthrow democracy and protecting its architects — to using a House GOP majority to help subvert a future presidential election?

-We don’t know if a House GOP majority will count rogue presidential electors sent by a GOP-controlled state legislature in defiance of its popular vote, or whether it will unleash some other similar constitutional nightmare.
+We don’t know whether a House GOP majority would count rogue presidential electors sent by a GOP-controlled state legislature in defiance of its popular vote, or whether it would unleash some other similar constitutional nightmare.

 But shouldn’t we ask how big a leap it is from here to there?
 What else is a House majority controlled by these bad actors truly capable of?

 All this ups the stakes for Democrats.
-As Brian Beutler notes, if the Justice Department determines that prosecuting Bannon for defying the subpoena is the lawful course of action, yet refrains out of fear that this will inevitably lead to confrontation with Trump, it will signal that naked subversion of the rule of law is without consequences and beyond accountability entirely.
+As Brian Beutler notes, if the Justice Department determines that prosecuting Bannon for defying the subpoena is the lawful course of action, yet refrains out of fear that this would inevitably lead to confrontation with Trump, it will signal that naked subversion of the rule of law is without consequence and beyond accountability entirely.

 The specter of such a GOP majority should also prompt Democrats to revise the Electoral Count Act and pursue other democracy-protecting reforms — and end the filibuster if necessary to do so.